difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-monupco.markdown

 cloud vendors but that takes time.
 If your favorite PaaS platform is not already supported here's how you can help.

-The client side tool is very simple and serves only a single purpose - to build a list of installed software and send it to the server.
+The registration agent is very simple and serves only a single purpose - to build a list of installed software and send it to the server.

 Some general considerations first: